Najwa Nimri: Career

-Several of her film roles won her praise: as Ana in Lovers of the Arctic Circle, and as Elena in Lucía y el sexo.
+Several of her film roles won her praise: as Ana in Lovers of the Arctic Circle, and as Elena in Sex and Lucia.
 Both films were directed by Julio Medem.
 She starred next to Eduardo Noriega in Abre los ojos, and El método.

-She was nominated to the 33rd edition of Goya Awards for Goya Award for Best Actress for Quién te cantará.
+She was nominated to the Goya Award for Best Actress for her performance as amnesiac diva Lila Cassen in Quién te cantará (2018).

 In 2020, she returned as Zulema in the spin off Vis a vis: El Oasis, starring with Maggie Civantos.
 She played Alicia Sierra, a policewoman inspector in (Money Heist) La casa de papel.
 She voiced Kate Laswell in the 2019 video game Call of Duty: Modern Warfare.

+She joined season 2 of religious horror series 30 Coins to portray paranormal hunter and video podcaster Haruka.
+In 2024, she featured in the hospital-set drama series Breathless, portraying a right-wing President of the Valencian Community set on dismantling the public healthcare system.
+She also portrayed Aurora Rodríguez in The Red Virgin.